6 Ways to Bond with Your Pet for a Healthier Relationship

 1. Create getaway spaces.

-As much as pet parents love having their furkid with them, one of the best ways to create a stronger human-animal bond with your pet is by giving them privacy.
+As much as pet parents love having their furkid with them, one of the best ways to create a stronger bond with your pet is by giving them privacy.
 For example, dogs are den animals and need time away from loud house guests or when feeling overwhelmed or stressed.
 Ensure there are plenty of spaces where your pup can go when they need some alone time.
 Try creating a crate or doggy bed in another room that he may use as an escape from attention or just to take a relaxing nap.

 Cats are great company, but just as with a pet parent, they sometimes need some space.
 Letting your feline have that time away from you can help strengthen the bond between you.
 Homes should have spaces for kitties to nap and be alone.
 However, use an area where they can feel hidden but still see what’s going on in the room.
 Their curiosity will be satisfied without being too isolated from everything else around them.

 Respecting your four-legged companion’s needs for a safe space, a napping spot, or a place to destress is an integral part of the strong bond you have with them.

 You can build a closer relationship with your furkid by purposefully petting them.
 The more you give your dogs more attention when grooming them, the better.
 It’s not good enough to just stroke their head once in a while — they need our complete focus when we pet them.
 This one-on-one time is vital to support a healthy relationship with your furry friend.